MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/tutorials/create-dsc-resource-machine-config.md

 ### Add the Reasons property

-Because this DSC Resource is intended for use with Azure Automanage's machine configuration feature, it must have **Reasons** property that meets the following requirements:
+Because this DSC Resource is intended for use with Azure machine configuration, it must have **Reasons** property that meets the following requirements:

 - It must be declared with the **NotConfigurable** property on the **DscProperty** attribute.
 - It must be an array of objects that have a **String** property named **Code**, a **String**